 6. Traumatic Injury:

-- Accidents or injuries that result in the loss of multiple teeth may necessitate the use of dentures to replace the missing teeth.
+- Accidents or injuries that result in the loss of multiple teeth may necessitate the use of denture to replace the missing teeth.

 7. Failed Restorative Treatments: